 Amending documents containing personal information

-Under the Information Privacy Act 2009 you may apply for an amendment to a document that contains your personal information, if that document contains information that is inaccurate, incomplete, out of date or misleading.
+Under the Right to Information Act 2009 you may apply for an amendment to a document that contains your personal information, if that document contains information that is inaccurate, incomplete, out of date or misleading.
 Please note that this is not required for changes of name, address etc.

-You should submit applications using the Right to Information and Information Privacy Access Application.
-Your completed application should be sent to:
+You should submit applications in writing , or by using the using the Right to Information Personal Information Amendment Application to:

 Mareeba Shire Council